gaze-network/gaze-indexer/README.md

 <!-- omit from toc -->
 # Gaze Indexer

 Gaze Indexer is an open-source and modular indexing client for Bitcoin meta-protocols.
-It has support for Bitcoin and Runes out of the box, with **Unified Consistent APIs** across fungible token protocols.
+It has support for Runes out of the box, with **Unified Consistent APIs** across fungible token protocols.

 Gaze Indexer is built with **modularity** in mind, allowing users to run all modules in one monolithic instance with a single command, or as a distributed cluster of micro-services.